rapaelector/redspher_test/README.md

 docker-compose exec -T worker sh/test.sh
 ```

-then the application will be available in http://localhost:888
+then the application will be available in http://localhost:888. the port is related to the SERVER_PORT